These healthy oatmeal raisin cookies are soft, chewy, and made in just one bowl! Using just 4 ingredients, they take just 10 minutes to bake.

 - TO STORE: Store leftover cookies in the fridge, as they will spoil quickly if left at room temperature.
 Keep them in a sealable container or covered on a plate.
 They will keep fresh for up to 7 days.

 - TO FREEZE: Either freeze the cookies together, or in single serving portions.
-These cookies are freezer friendly, so keep them in a freezer friendly container or in a ziplock bag.
-They will freeze well for up to 6 months.
-Thaw them overnight in the fridge or at room temperature, before enjoying.
+Place them in a ziplock bag and store in the freezer for up to 6 months.